 Today's Floor Schedule

-The Senate will next convene on Tuesday, December 9 at 10:00 AM and, following any leader remarks, will resume consideration of the nomination of Robert P. Chamberlin to be United States District Judge for the Northern District of Mississippi, post-cloture.
+The Senate will next convene on Wednesday, February 4 at 10:00 AM and, following any leader remarks, will resume consideration of Aaron Christian Peterson to be United States District Judge for the District of Alaska, post-cloture.

-1. Confirmation of the nomination of Robert P. Chamberlin to be United States District Judge for the Northern District of Mississippi.
+- Confirmation of the nomination of Aaron Christian Peterson to be United States District Judge for the District of Alaska.

-2. Motion to invoke cloture on the nomination of William J. Crain to be United States District Judge for the Eastern District of Louisiana.
+- The motion to invoke cloture on the nomination of Megan Blair Benton to be United States District Judge for the Western District of Missouri.

-At 2:15 PM, if cloture is invoked, the Senate will proceed to two roll call votes relative to the following:
+If cloture is invoked on the Benton nomination, at approximately 2:15pm, the Senate is expected to proceed to two roll call votes relative to the following:

-1. Confirmation of the nomination of William J. Crain to be United States District Judge for the Eastern District of Louisiana.
+- Confirmation of the nomination of Megan Blair Benton to be United States District Judge for the Western District of Missouri.

-2. Motion to invoke cloture on the nomination of James D. Maxwell II to be United States District Judge for the Northern District of Mississippi.
+- The motion to invoke cloture on the nomination of Brian Charles Lea to be United States District Judge for the Western District of Tennessee.

 Upcoming Hearings & Events